damerell/crawl/crawl-ref/docs/crawl_manual.rst

   their bodies makes them extremely frail, and they cannot benefit from potions to heal their wounds.

-  Living examples of adaptation, Vine Stalkers level up quickly and lend well to an all-out offensive style; trusting their stealth to choose their prey and then their regenerating capabilities to power through the wounds they may sustain in battle.
+  Living examples of adaptation, Vine Stalkers are suited to an all-out offensive style; trusting their stealth to choose their prey and then their regenerating capabilities to power through the wounds they may sustain in battle.
 Many members of the species however, are seen wielding